-Sometimes you have to share technical stuff at your website.
-Making it readable is very important.
+Sometimes you have to share technical information at your website.
+Making that content readable is very important.
 If it’s not accessible, research tells us, visitors will leave and go look for something they can understand better.

-The example here is from a medical spa website.
+The example in the image is from a medical spa website.
 This company injects toxins into people’s skin and scrapes their faces with diamond chips and uses lasers to remove hair.
-It’s essential that the explanations of these procedures be clear and accurate without being alarming.
+The explanations of these procedures must be clear and accurate, but without being alarming.
 Your website might also need a readable presentation of technical data.

 Here are some questions to ask yourself.

 Who’s reading the site — really?

 The average person considering skin treatments might not know the difference between a chemical peel and dermabrasion, and will feel much better if it’s clearly explained.

 Usually the terminology that comes naturally to you as a professional may not work well with people in other fields.
 If you have a medical service that is paid for by laypeople, breaking down what you do is key.

 Identifying the terms that your audience uses can help with making content more readable.
 People in different fields describe the same concept in different ways.

 For example, people in my field say “image” for “picture.”
 People who say “picture” really don’t have any difficulty understanding the concept of a picture, but I have seen them look very confused when we were talking about “images.”